 Although certain orthodontic problems may be delayed until after baby teeth fall out, a number of problems can be best corrected when the patient is young.
-The focus of treatment in its early stages (or Phase I treatment) is the correction of abnormal jaw growth involving bite problems.
+The focus of treatment in Phase I is the correction of abnormal jaw growth.
 The advantage of early treatment is that it allows room for permanent teeth to properly emerge, which reduces the chance of needing extractions in the future.
 Dr. Steven Ricci offers two-phase orthodontics for young patients who visit Ricci Orthodontics.

 Some confusion exists regarding the need for certain children to begin early orthodontic treatment (Phase I) but who need to have Phase II treatment after the eruption of their permanent teeth.

-Delaying treatment may mean more invasive treatment is required later that may never properly correct your child’s smile.
+Delaying treatment may mean more invasive treatment later that may never properly correct your child’s smile.
 Early treatment gives your child the best chance of achieving long-lasting results.

 What is Phase I Orthodontic Treatment?

-Phase I orthodontic treatment is normally advised for children ages seven to ten who can be helped by early orthodontic treatment before losing their primary teeth.
+Phase I orthodontic treatment is normally for children ages seven to ten who can benefit from early orthodontic treatment before losing their primary teeth.
 The goal of Phase I orthodontic treatment is helping the jaw develop so that it allows adequate room for all permanent teeth to enhance the fitting of the upper and lower jaw.
 Children may display signs of early jaw problems while growing and developing.
-For example, if the upper jaw is becoming overdeveloped or is overly narrow, this can be diagnosed early.
+For example, if the upper jaw is becoming overdeveloped or is overly narrow, an early diagnosis can take place.
 If the child is over six years old and has this jaw problem, they may be able to begin early corrective orthodontic treatment.
 If a child is around the age of eight and they have crowded front teeth, treating them early may prevent the extraction of permanent teeth years later.